馃惂

 Your first module

-To define a new module, you can use the defmodule macro.
+To define a new module, you can use the defmodule .
 This guide will not cover what macros are, but you can think of them as defining keywords with some behavior.
 Then, within the body of the module, you can define functions using the def macro.
 For this demonstration, we will continue using .exs (or Elixir scripts):

 defmodule Math do